Master of Science degree with a major in Natural Resources, option Forestry, Watershed, & Wildland Sciences

 To assess tree-growth responses to fuel treatments during severe drought I collected and analyzed tree core samples from 300 ponderosa pine (Pinus ponderosa) and Douglas-fir (Pseudotsuga menziesii) trees in the mixed-conifer forests of Whiskeytown National Recreation Area in northern California.
 Tree-ring data was used to investigate factors that influenced tree-growth during the study period (2008-2015).
 Growth was positively associated with crown ratio and negatively associated with local competition and climate water deficit (1-yr lag).
 Douglas-fir generally had higher annual growth than ponderosa pine, though factors affecting growth were the same for both species.
 Overall, trees in thinning treatments had higher drought resistance compared to untreated stands.
 Drought resistance was significantly higher in treated stands compared to untreated stands during both years of extreme drought (2014-2015) for ponderosa pine but only one year (2014) for Douglas-fir.
 This information can help land managers decide on forest management practices that may enhance forest resistance to future drought events.

 Vernon, Michael, "In the face of drought: Do fuel treatments promote resistance to multi-year drought in a mixed-conifer forest of northern California?"
 (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 70.